openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 By including a column with a column data type of “Row Error” any errors encountered when attempting to import a row will be saved to the CSV copy.

 ### Exporting Items
-The EBI can be used for exporting metadata and attachments from EQUELLA.
+The EBI can be used for exporting metadata and attachments from openEQUELLA.
 This is done by checking Options tab -> Export Items as CSV.
 In this mode the EBI will re-label the Test Import and Start Import buttons as Text Export and Start Export respectively.

-When the Start Export button is clicked EBI will iterate through items in EQUELLA, populating the loaded CSV and downloading attachment files as it goes.
+When the Start Export button is clicked EBI will iterate through items in openEQUELLA, populating the loaded CSV and downloading attachment files as it goes.
 Attachment files will be downloaded to the CSV folder or the folder specified in the base path in Options.

 You can export item IDs and item versions by including columns with a column data type of “Item ID” and “Item Version” respectively.

 ### Exporting a Subset of Items
 By default all live items in the collection specified on the Connection tab will be exported.
 Any pre-existing rows in the CSV will be erased (except the header row).
 Row filters can be used to limit the number of items exported.

-If a Collection column is provided in the CSV then all collections in the EQUELLA institution will be exported and the collection column will be populated with collection names.
+If a Collection column is provided in the CSV then all collections in the openEQUELLA institution will be exported and the collection column will be populated with collection names.

 A subset of items from the specified collection(s) can be exported by specifying a WHERE clause in Options tab -> WHERE clause.